-- Data from the Quality and Outcomes Framework showed patient outcomes were mostly similar compared to the locality and the national average and actions were being taken to improve any shortcomings.
-Staff assessed needs and delivered care in line with current evidence based guidance. - The practice had completed five clinical audits however there were no second audit cycles completed.
-There was no plan in place to ensure effective and appropriate audits were undertaken and second cycles completed which would contribute to the ongoing improvement of outcomes for patients. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of patients' needs.
+- Data from the Quality and Outcomes Framework showed patient outcomes were at or above average for the locality and compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with multidisciplinary teams to understand and meet the range and complexity of patients' needs.

 Are services caring?
-GOOD